 - Difficulties with friends or family

-- YouTube videos that show other girls cutting
+- YouTube videos that show other kids cutting

 Does Cutting Lead to Suicide?